 If your domain already has an SPF record, then you must add the following SPF mechanism to the existing record.

-Having the SPF setup in your DNS will make your emails to be trusted by email service providers like Gmail, Yahoo, Outlook and the rest.
-More trust equals to more hits on the inbox of your subscribers instead of spam.
+Having the SPF set up in your DNS will make your emails be trusted by email service providers like Gmail, Yahoo, Outlook and the rest.
+More trust equals more hits on the inbox of your subscribers instead of spam.

 Note: if you can't find a guide for your domain registrar, contact us and we'll gladly create that for you and other users from the same registrar.